Sand-Studios/nanotools/README.md

 todo
 ----
-- Enhance Container to automatically instantiate and inject dependencies to initializer methods:
+- Refactor Routes & Container to also work non-statically
-    * e.g. Container::register('renderer', function($styles) {...code...}) will get $styles injected upon instantiation
+    * Similar to ClassLoader
-- Refactor routes to also work non-statically.
-Keep the static helpers.
+    * Keep the static helpers
 - More Docs
 - Better Tests
 - Demo Project (separate from the lib itself)